 - Requirements

 - Before Installing the Debugger

 - Step 1.
 Connect the HP 64700 to the PC

 - Step 2.
 Install the debugger software

 - Step 3.
+Plug the emulator into the demo board

+- Step 4.
 Start the debugger

-- Step 4.
+- ullet Step 5.
 Check the HP 64700 system firmware version

 - Optimizing PC Performance for the Debugger